Tommy Perry

 Thomas Richardson Perry (born August 29, 1980) is an American football coach and former player.
-He is currently the special teams coordinator at Colorado State University.
-He has also coordinated special teams at Texas A&M University-Commerce, the University of South Alabama, the University of Nevada, Reno, and the University of Texas at San Antonio.
+He is currently the special teams coordinator at the University of South Alabama.
+He has also coordinated special teams at Texas A&M University-Commerce, the University of Nevada, Reno, the University of Texas at San Antonio and Colorado State University.

 Coaching career

 2004–2008

 Following Perry's playing career, he served as an assistant strength and conditioning coach at Texas in 2004.
 During that time, he also served as an academic advisor for the program.

 The following season, Perry joined the staff at Texas A&M-Commerce as the special teams coordinator and running backs coach.

 Perry spent the spring of 2006 in Europe, as the special teams coordinator and head strength coach for the Amsterdam Admirals of NFL Europe.

 Perry then joined Mike Shula’s Alabama staff as a graduate assistant.
 He stayed on staff when Nick Saban took the program over in 2007.
 In 2008, Alabama was undefeated in the regular season, and reached the SEC Championship game.